 - San Francisco faced a projected General Fund shortfall of \$102.2 million at the beginning of its fiscal 2005-2006 annual budget process.
-The shortfall was significantly lower than previous years as the economy had begun to recover, resulting in increasing revenues, and expenditure growth had been further controlled.
-Most San Francisco public employees unions agreed in labor contracts to continule to controlled up to 7.5 percent of salary to fund the employee-share cost of pension benefits, helping to constrain expenditure growth.
-Further, the improving revenues and savings strategies implemented by the City resulted in additional available fund balance and reserves in the General Fund budget for fiscal year 2005-2006.
-The general improvement in revenues as well as the use of one-time sources, including the use of fund balance, prior year reserves and the State's early repayment of the vehicle license fee gap loan, meant that the City was able to avoid making even further reductions in public safety, health and human services, and many other critical programs in the 2005-2006 budget year. - As noted in our transmittal letter, San Francisco's unemployment rate has gradually improved over the last two years, dropping to 5.2 percent in June 2005 from 6.1 percent in June 2004 after a peak of 7.7 percent in June 2003.
-While the unemployment rate has decreased, this is generally attributed to two factors.
-I) that unemployment rate have moved to less expensive areas to live, or 2) that they are no longer included in the California Economic Development Department's count because they are not actively seeking new employment.
-Employers have been slow to expand their employee ranks given the lagging recovery in our region, however, the reduced unemployment rate is one sign that some improvements are emerging.
-Additionally, the San Francisco metro area experienced year-over-year jobs growth of 0.8 percent (7,300 jobs) from June 2004 through June 2005.
-On a related note, as of the third quarter of 2005, San Francisco saw 9 consecutive quarters of net positive absorption (i.e. declining office vacancy rates) in our commercial office sector.
+The shortfall was significantly lower than previous years as the economy had begun to recover, resulting in increasing revenues, and expenditure growth had been further continelled.
+Most San Francisco public employees unions agreed in labor contracts to continue to contribute up to 7.5 percent of salary to fund the employee-share cost of pension benefits, helping to constrain expenditure growth.
+Further, the improving revenues and escing strategies implemented by the City resulted in additional available fund balance and reserves in the General Fund budget for fiscal year.
+Z005-2006.
+The general improvement in revenues as well as the use of one-time sources, including the use of fund balance, prior year reserves and the State's early repayment of the vehicle license fee gap loan, mean that the City was able to programs in the 2005-2006 budget year. - As noted in our transmittal letter, San Francisco's unemployment rate has gradually improved over the last two years, dropping to 5.2 percent in June 2006 rom 6.1 percent in June 2006 withis is generally attributed to two factors.
+I) that unemployed workers have moved to less expensive areas to live, or 2) that they are no longer included in the California Economic Development Department's count because they are not actively seeking new employment.
+Tamployers have beared not expand their employeer and support areas to live, or 2) that they are no longer included in the California Economic Development Department's count because they are not actively seeking new employment.
+Employers have beared not not expand their employeer and so in the tagging recovery in our region, however, the reduced unemployment trate is one sign that some improvements are emerging.
+Additionally, the San Francisco metro area experienced year-over-year jobs growth of 0.8 percent (7,300 jobs) from June 2003.
+This reflects significant improvement from the second rates) in our commercial office sector.
 This reflects significant improvement from the second quarter of 2003 peak in office vacancy rates. - During the fiscal 2005-2006 budget cycle, the City's budget continued to reflect the State's negotiated, two-year agreement with local governments to close the State's budgetary shortfall, in part, by shifting an additional \$25.2 million in property taxes (ERAF III) to fund the State's public education obligation.
 On-going shifts related to the State's permanent rollback of vehicle license fees and the State's issuance of Economic Recovery Bonds backed by local sales taxes were budgeted along with an offsetting backfill in property taxes.
 City management continues to closely monitor all State funding.